RhysticStudies/Writeups/ICTF/Short Story.md

 ![Alt text](https://github.com/RhysticStudies/Writeups/blob/main/ICTF/Screenshot3.png)

 Opening the file with notepad gets you a list of random words that seem to have nothing in common.
-However, given the problem is Forensics we're likely dealing with Stegonargraphy.
+However, given the problem is Forensics we're likely dealing with steganography.
 The information then should be hidden in the words somehow.

 ![Alt text](https://github.com/RhysticStudies/Writeups/blob/main/ICTF/Screenshot2.png)